 I am the creator of Andy’s Brain Blog, a website that hosts tutorials and videos about neuroimaging analysis from start to finish in all the major software packages (AFNI, SPM, and FSL).
-Since founding the blog in 2012, I have written over 300 posts and created over 200 videos about neuroimaging analysis, connectivity, E-Prime, and other topics related to cognitive neuroscience.
-As of 2019, the blog’s YouTube channel has over three thousand subscribers and nearly one million views.
-I continue to produce and edit new tutorials, in addition to answering questions from readers and doing freelance analysis for labs around the country.
+Since founding the blog in 2012, I have created over 300 videos about neuroimaging analysis, connectivity, E-Prime, and other topics related to cognitive neuroscience.
+As of 2019, the blog’s YouTube channel has seven thousand subscribers and over one million views.
+I continue to produce and edit new tutorials, in addition to answering questions from readers.

 Originally from the Midwest, I received my B.A. at Carleton College and completed my Ph.D. in cognitive neuroscience at Indiana University.
-I currently work as a postdoctoral fellow at Haskins Laboratories in New Haven, Connecticut, I began my current job as an imaging consultant at the University of Michigan.
+After completing my postdoctoral fellowship at Haskins Laboratories in New Haven, Connecticut, I began my current job as an imaging consultant at the University of Michigan.
 My newest project is Andy’s Brain Book, a systematic guide for teaching new graduate students and research assistants how to analyze fMRI data.

-My goal is to make fMRI analysis understandable and accessible for anyone around the globe.
-Undergraduates seeking to do graduate work in the cognitive neurosciences will now have the tools they need to be competitive applicants; graduate students and postdocs looking for answers to basic problems will have an online forum for discussion.
+My goal is to make neuroimaging analysis understandable and accessible for anyone around the globe.
+Undergraduates seeking to do graduate work in the cognitive neurosciences will now have the tools they need to be competitive applicants; graduate students and postdocs will find answers to basic problems and will have an online forum for discussion.

 Above all, I aim to make learning fMRI analysis enjoyable.
 Neuroimaging is a complex field that draws upon physics, physiology, statistics, experimental design, and much more.
 The first steps toward learning it can be daunting, but they don't have to be.
 By explaining concepts clearly, concisely, and with a bit of humor, I hope to empower the next generation of neuroimaging researchers to realize their full potential.